majuss/ecoevolpara/latest/docs/source/Seafile.rst

 A seafile-ignore.txt should be included in every Library you wish to sync, espacially inside of the homes.
 The file should contain a wild card for all dot-files/directories.
 You should also exclude a directory which includes all github projects, to avoid sync conflicts with git.

 ===================================
-Setting up the home-sync on Harriet
+Setting up the home-sync (Harriet)
 ===================================

 ===================